mdn/content/files/en-us/web/javascript/guide/control_flow_and_error_handling/index.md

 Here, `{ x++; }` is the block statement.

-> **Note:** JavaScript before ECMAScript2015 (6th edition)
-> **does not** have block scope!
-In older JavaScript, variables introduced
-> within a block are scoped to the containing function or script, and the effects of
-> setting them persist beyond the block itself.
-In other words, _block statements do
+> **Note:** [`var`](/en-US/docs/Web/JavaScript/Reference/Statements/var)-declared variables are not block-scoped, but are scoped to the containing function or script, and the effects of setting them persist beyond the block itself.
-> not define a scope_.
->
-> "Standalone" blocks in JavaScript can produce completely different results from what
-> they would produce in C or Java.
 For example:
 >
 > ```js
 > var x = 1;
 > {